 It’s as though the minds behind Motley Crue’s farewell tour, “The Final Tour”, thought of every possible stunt, gimmick and visual spectacle that would blow one’s mind and then compacted them all into a single evening.
 First and foremost, the band hand-picked the perfect act to send them on their way into their, now famous, permanent retirement – Alice Cooper.
 That’s right, a permanent retirement as Motley Crue.
 Not wanting to be yet another band that has a farewell tour every few years, the band actually signed legal documents stating that they cannot play together as Motley Crue again after December 31st, 2015.
 Guitarist Mick Mars declining health has also played a factor in the band’s decision to call it quits, not wanting to go on with rotating tour musicians in place of the originals.
 One of the few remaining true hair bands of the 1980s that still feature their original lineup, Crue has decided to hang it up while they can still kick some major ass on the stage – and that they do in this final year and a half tour.

-Formed in 1981, Motley Crue has been still going strong despite a couple temporary lineup changes and a lack of relevant releases since “Primal Scream”, an added track on the 1991 compilation album Decade of Decadence, to the surprising solid Saints of Los Angeles that hit shelves in 2008.
-Even in those musically not so productive years, the band continued to tour and keep busy in the recording studio, successful or not.
+Formed in 1981, Motley Crue has been still going strong despite a couple temporary lineup changes and a lack of relevant releases since “Primal Scream”, an added track on the 1991 compilation album Decade of Decadence, to the balls out, in-your-face album Saints of Los Angeles that hit shelves with a bang in 2008 (though, disregarding the reviews of bitter critics, I'd still argue that Generation Swine and New Tattoo are kick ass records).
+Even in those musically not so productive years, according to some, the band continued to tour and keep busy in the recording studio, successful or not.
 Now, 34 or so years from their days of opening for Ozzy Osbourne when “Live Wire” and “Piece of Your Action” were cutting edge rock songs, the band returns to say goodbye to the fans that made them the band they have become.
 Their arrogance and blatant degradation of women that helped make them famous as rock and roll’s “bad boys” now has slowly mellowed into family life behind the scenes, and their rampant drug use and notorious partying that put them in the music headlines so often has now been reduced to having a few beers, if even that.
 Still, 1980s rock and roll lifestyle aside – like it or not, it was their music that put them high on the charts and made them household names.
 It is their music and the impact made in such genre that will undoubtedly get them inducted to the Rock and Roll Hall of Fame at some point.

 Now it is time for one last hurrah.
 Once more Motley Crue will remind everyone why they are considered one of the best rock bands of our time.

 Led by bassist Nikki Sixx, now fifty-six, he is joined once again by some of the most iconic bandmates of our generation in drummer Tommy Lee (now fifty-three), singer/frontman Vince Neil (fifty-four) and guitarist extraordinaire Mick Mars, who is either now sixty-years-old or sixty-four depending on what you read.
-Their mission is simple – to embark on a tour that that will blow minds in every way imaginable.
+Their mission is simple – to embark on a tour that that will blow minds in every way imaginable - a tour that will not be forgotten.

 When Alice Cooper and his minions hit the stage, it’s go time.
 Each band member takes on a personality of their own, almost as if they popped out of the pages of a comic book.
 Already known for his theatrics, Cooper weighs into the night by kicking his set off with “The Black Widow” and follows up strongly with “No More Mr. Nice Guy”, “Under My Wheels”, the classic “I’m Eighteen”, “Poison” and “Go to Hell”.
 Each song a theatrical performance in itself, with costumes, heavy duty props and special effects, we even see a twenty or so foot tall Frankenstein monster emerge then run about the stage during “Feed My Frankenstein”.
 When a frightening nurse leads a straight-jacket wearing Alice Cooper to a guillotine, the anticipation continues to mount.
 The nurse urges the crowd to drop the hammer on Alice and with massive shouts of approval – SLICE!
 The blade crashes down and Cooper’s head falls to the floor before being picked up by the executioner who parades it around for all to see to the tune of “I Love the Dead”.